Hardcoreprawn/architecture/input/posts/principles/Shift-Security-Left.md

 ---
 Title: Shift Security Left
-Description: Add security to the earliest steps of your SDLC.
+Lead: Add security to the earliest steps of your SDLC.
 The sooner you start thinking about it, the easier it is to incorporate.
 Published: 24/03/2023
 Draft: true
 Tags: